juicetreacly/Phone-locator/README.md

 # Phone Number Geolocation Project
+# Disclaimer
+This is for educational purposes only

 # Overview
 This project provides a Python application that allows users to geolocate a phone number.
 By inputting a phone number, the application retrieves the location and service provider associated with that number.
 The result is then visualized on an interactive map using Folium.